LSE Short Course: “A Practical Introduction to Business and Human Rights”

-Centre for the Study of Human Rights, LSE, event details here
+Centre for the Study of Human Rights, LSE

-This two-day course aims to introduce participants to the latest academic work, most innovative company practices and investor and civil society outlooks on business and human rights.
-Day one will focus on understanding business and human rights advocacy and remedy for business-related human rights abuses.
-Day two will concentrate specifically on businesses’ perspectives on the corporate responsibility to respect human rights.
+This two-day course aimed to introduce participants to the latest academic work, most innovative company practices and investor and civil society outlooks on business and human rights.
+Day one focused on understanding business and human rights advocacy and remedy for business-related human rights abuses.
+Day two concentrated specifically on businesses’ perspectives on the corporate responsibility to respect human rights.

-- The course begins with an interactive session to help participants understand the notion of human rights and international standards as it is relevant for business activities.
-Participants will then gain unique insights into BHR advocacy as the underlying force spinning the BHR movement.
+- The course began with an interactive session to help participants understand the notion of human rights and international standards as it is relevant for business activities.
+Participants gained unique insights into BHR advocacy as the underlying force spinning the BHR movement.

-- ‘Remedy’ for business-related human rights harms: The course will address access to remedy in the context of BHR providing a state-of-the-art overview of the topic, including discussion of key BHR litigation cases and explore alternative mechanisms for remedy.
+- ‘Remedy’ for business-related human rights harms: The course addressed access to remedy in the context of BHR providing a state-of-the-art overview of the topic, including discussion of key BHR litigation cases and explored alternative mechanisms for remedy.

-- On the second day of the course a unique set of practitioner-led sessions will help participants explore the corporate responsibility to respect human rights (RtR) from inside companies.
-This hands-on approach will include a session on intrapreneurship to help participants identify tools and strategies to advance the respect for human rights within a company.
+- On the second day of the course, a unique set of practitioner-led sessions helped participants explore the corporate responsibility to respect human rights (RtR) from inside companies.
+This hands-on approach included a session on intrapreneurship to help participants identify tools and strategies to advance the respect for human rights within a company.

-Contributors include CORE’s Director, Marilyn Croser, among other experts with extensive experience in the field.
+Contributors included CORE’s Director, Marilyn Croser, among other experts with extensive experience in the field.
 For further information on the course convenors and experts, please see here.